fevot99/fevot99.github.io/_posts/2026-03-01-applied-data-science-project.md

 ## Modelling

-The Airbnb train dataset is split into 2 partition based on 80/20 (Train/Test) set to allow fair evaluation of model performance.
+The Airbnb train dataset is split into 2 partition based on 80/20 train-test set to allow fair evaluation of model performance.
 In total, 3 different ML model algorithms are trained as follow:

 1. Linear Regression - Classical linear model with feature scaling
 * Simple, interpretable